FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 You just need to customize the following config items.

-1. `Workspace`, It is the local directory where your source code resides.
+1. `workspace`, It is the local directory where your source code resides.

-2. `Job`,  It is the running entry command which will be executed as the job entry point.
+2. `job`,  It is the running entry command which will be executed as the job entry point.

-3. `Bootstrap`, It is the bootstrap shell command which will be executed before running entry commands.
+3. `bootstrap`, It is the bootstrap shell command which will be executed before running entry commands.

 Then you can use the following example CLI to launch the job at the MLOps platform.
 (Replace $YourApiKey with your own account API key from open.fedml.ai)